postgrespro/zson/README.md

 ## About

 ZSON is a PostgreSQL extension for transparent JSONB compression.
 Compression is based on a shared dictionary of strings most frequently used in specific JSONB documents (not only keys, but also values, array elements, etc).

-ZSON allows to safe ~ 50% of disk space and gain more TPS because of lower I/O. Memory is saved as well.
+In some cases ZSON can save half of your disk space and give you about 10% more TPS.
+Memory is saved as well.
+Everything depends on your data and workload though.
+Don't believe any benchmarks, re-check everything on your data, configuration, hardware, workload, PostgreSQL version, etc. See [docs/benchmark.md](docs/benchmark.md).

 ZSON was originally created in 2016 by [Postgres Professional](https://postgrespro.ru/) team: researched and coded by [Aleksander Alekseev](http://eax.me/); ideas, code review, testing, etc by [Alexander Korotkov](http://akorotkov.github.io/) and [Teodor Sigaev](http://www.sigaev.ru/).